Pink Reveals She Has the Flu Ahead of Big Super Bowl Performance: 'Please Give Me My Voice Back'

 The Eagles and the Patriots won’t be the only battle going on Sunday at Super Bowl LII.

-Pink, who will be singing the “The Star Spangled Banner” in Minneapolis, Minnesota, ahead of the big game will be battling the flu.
+Pink, who will be singing the “The Star Spangled Banner” in Minneapolis, Minnesota, ahead of the big game is fighting the flu.

 The 38-year-old star revealed the news on Instagram Saturday morning, in the caption to a photo of herself at rehearsals.

-“Trying to practice the flu away,” she wrote, explaining that her 6½-year-old daughter Willow Sage and 13-month-old son Jameson Moon were to blame for her sickness while lamenting about her disappointment.
+“Trying to practice the flu away,” she wrote, explaining that her 6½-year-old daughter Willow Sage and 13-month-old son Jameson Moon were to blame for her sickness while lamenting her disappointment.

 “I’ve been waiting to sing this song since 1991 when I saw my idol, Whitney Houston, own this song.
 And now, my chance has finally come.
 And it just so happens that this chance comes when I have two small Petri dish kids who literally cough INTO MY MOUTH and rub their snot on my cheek.
 You can’t write this stuff I swear!” she said.